aboutcode-org/scancode-toolkit/README.rst

 * Third-party components are vendored in the /thirdparty/ directory.
   ScanCode is self contained and should not require network access for installation or configuration of third-part libraries.
-* Additional pre-compiled vendored binaries are in bin/ sub-directories or /src/ with their sources in this repo: https://github.com/nexB/scancode-thirdparty-src/
+* Additional pre-compiled vendored binaries are stored in bin/ sub-directories of the /src/ directory with their sources in this repo: https://github.com/nexB/scancode-thirdparty-src/
 * Porting ScanCode to other  OS (FreeBSD, etc.) is possible.
 Enter an issue for help.
 * Bugs and pull requests are welcomed.
-* See CONTRIBUTING.rst for more info.
+* See the wiki and CONTRIBUTING.rst for more info.